federico-camerota/gpxgp/README.md

-# Parametrizing GP Trees for Better Symbolic Regression Performance through Gradient Descent
+# GP + Gradient Descent for Better Symbolic Regression Performance

-Python implementation for the paper "Parametrizing GP Trees for Better Symbolic Regression Performance through Gradient Descent"
-Federico Julian Camerota Verdù, Gloria Pietropolli, Luca Manzoni, Mauro Castelli.
-_The Genetic and Evolutionary Computation Conference_ __GECCO 2023__

-### Abstract
-Symbolic regression is a common problem in genetic programming (GP), but the syntactic search carried out by the standard GP algorithm often struggles to tune the learned expressions.
-On the other hand, gradient-based optimizers can efficiently tune parametric functions by exploring the search space locally.
-While there is a large amount of research on the combination of evolutionary algorithms and local search (LS) strategies, few of these studies deal with GP.
-To get the best from both worlds, we propose embedding learnable parameters in GP programs and combining the standard GP evolutionary approach with a gradient-based refinement of the individuals employing the Adam optimizer.
-We devise two different algorithms that differ in how these parameters are shared in the expression operators and report experimental results performed on a set of standard real-life application datasets.
-Our findings show that the proposed gradient-based LS approach can be effectively combined with GP to outperform the original algorithm.
+Python implementation for embedding learnable parameters in GP programs and combining the standard GP evolutionary approach with a gradient-based refinement of the individuals employing the Adam optimizer.
+We propose two different algorithms that differ in how these parameters are shared in the expression operators.

-link to the paper: https://drive.google.com/file/d/1AFN1ubYF5um8AVzI8l6RzPgzMufe16vZ/view?usp=sharing

-link to the poster: https://drive.google.com/file/d/17h8WIzMIrItwWuC3YuoZ6W8pcDYJ16if/view?usp=sharing
+link to the conference paper: https://drive.google.com/file/d/1AFN1ubYF5um8AVzI8l6RzPgzMufe16vZ/view?usp=sharing link to the poster: https://drive.google.com/file/d/17h8WIzMIrItwWuC3YuoZ6W8pcDYJ16if/view?usp=sharing

 __contacts__: gloria.pietropolli@phd.units.it